 A tile backsplash can transform the look of the kitchen.
 It can provide sleek lines, a contrast to cabinets, or a splash of color.
 It also makes messy food prep areas much easier to wipe down and keep clean.

 The options on the market are endless and there is tile to fit everyone’s unique style and budget.
 However, no matter which type of tile you choose, the quality of the installation is the most important factor in achieving a long-lasting, beautiful look.
 Having a drywall contractor get the job done is the best option.
 Like your house, the foundation you install your tile onto is fundamental to its durability.

 It’s essential that your drywall is prepped and ready for tile installation.
 You want to provide a sturdy and even backing for your tile.
 It will make installation easier and the finished product more consistent.
 There are different methods for properly preparing your wall depending on the existing material.
-Part of this process involves properly mudding your drywall to create a smooth surface for the tile to grab onto.

 1. Creating a sturdy foundation

 Tile and grout can put a lot of weight and pressure on your wall.
 Carefully inspect your wall for any structural damage or abnormalities.
 The rigid tile needs a flat surface to adhere to.
 Ensure that your drywall boards haven’t bowed or bent in any areas.
 Make sure the boards aren’t loosely attached to the studs and reinforce any wiggly boards if necessary.